8ta4/pun/DONTREADME.md

 The target response time is one second when the background server is alive. "[10 seconds is about the limit for keeping the user's attention focused on the dialogue.](https://www.nngroup.com/articles/response-times-3-important-limits/#:~:text=10%20seconds%20is%20about%20the%20limit%20for%20keeping%20the%20user%27s%20attention%20focused%20on%20the%20dialogue.)"

+## Storage

+> What is the storage location for the API key?

+The API key storage location is `~/.config/accent/config.yaml`.

+> Why choose YAML over JSON for storing the API keys?

+YAML is better than JSON because it

+- allows you to add comments.

+- doesn't require extra commas.

+> Why the `.yaml` and not `.yml`?

+The YAML FAQ recommends "[using '.yaml' when possible.](https://yaml.org/faq.html#:~:text=Is%20there%20an,yaml%22%20when%20possible.)"

+> Why not use the `Application Support` directory for the API keys?

+`~/.config` is the standard config folder for Unix systems.
+It's easier to access from the command line.

 ## Vocabulary

 > Does `pun` limit the vocabulary it uses?